 Anders Tjellström Scholarship

-The Cochlear Anders Tjellström Scholarship is a unique award open to Baha recipients.
+The Cochlear Anders Tjellström Scholarship is a unique award open to Baha and Osia recipients.
 Applicants must be a citizen of the United States or Canada.

 The Work of Anders Tjellström

 Anders Tjellström is an ENT with the Department of Otolaryngology at the Sahlgrenska University Hospital.
 Tjellström's doctoral work at the University of Gothenburg brought him into contact with Professor Per-Ingvar Brånemark, a pioneer in the field of osseointegration, in 1972.
 Tjellström and Brånemark collaborated with engineer Bo Håkansson to create the first bone conduction hearing implant.
 Ever since the first patient was treated with the Baha System, Tjellström has worked tirelessly to restore hearing to thousands of people around the world.

 Who is eligible for the program?

-Scholarship applicants must be a Baha or Nucleus recipient
+Scholarship applicants must be a Baha, Osia, or Nucleus recipient

 - Applicants must be a citizen of the United States or Canada

-Also available to undergraduate or graduate students that have applied or will be enrolled in an accredited college, university or technical school
+Available to graduating high school seniors, and undergraduate or graduate students that have applied or will be enrolled in an accredited college, university or technical school

 - Cochlear employees or their family members are not eligible to apply